rustykatz/Untitled-bot-game/README.md

 ## Design Doc ##
-- Due to the rapid changing nature, design doc built using Lucid Chart will be infrequently updated here.
+- Due to the rapid changing nature, design document built using Lucid Chart will be infrequently updated here.

 ## Build Dependencies ##